johan162/hpdf_table/docs/GettingStarted.md

 `hpdftbl` library.
 We will start simple and work us all the way to complex tables and explain what is happening as we go along.

-We will not assume any knowledge of the table library but **we will assume that you are familiar with the plain Haru PDF library**.
+We will not assume any knowledge of the table library, but **we will assume that you are familiar with the plain Haru PDF library**.

 &nbsp;